 Nazir Ibrahim And The Spinosaurus Aegyptiacus

 The piecing of the puzzle is coming along, as a picture of a predatory dinosaur catching large sharks, sawfish, coelacanths and lungfish fish up to 5 feet in length which would have been able to sustain such an enormous bulk of this fearsome behemoth dinosaur.
-From the Kem Kem Red Beds, The Fossil Store discovers fish and shark remains alongside Spinosaurus teeth and bones, just what you would expect to find in an aquatic prehistoric scene.

 The dedicated German scientist Ernest Stromer started the puzzle, Nazir Ibrahim a German-Moroccan palaeontologist helping Paul Sereno in continuing the circle of discovery.
 We still have much to learn and no doubt as more discoveries are made of more complete skeletons the puzzle will uncover even greater things about this enigmatic dinosaur.
 Nazir’s story and the discovery of Spinosaurus aegypticus.
 In 2008 Nazir Ibrahim was offered bones by a Moroccan fossil dealer.
 Dinosaur bones he had not seen before, long flat bones, they were secured and deposited with the museum services in Morocco for future study.

 In 2014 Cristiano Dal Sasso contacted Ibrahim about a recent acquisition of a Spinosaur’s partial skeleton including several long flat spine bones.
 Immediately Ibrahim recognised similarities in the bone.
 Ibrahim contacted Sereno which set in motion an expedition to North Africa.
 Ibrahim was on the lookout for the fossil dealer who supplied him the single bone.